-The Mars Express spacecraft captured this view of the martian moon Phobos during a January 2011 flyby.
+The Mars Express spacecraft captured this view of the Martian moon Phobos during a January 2011 flyby.
 Phobos is the larger of Mars' two moons, measuring 26.6 kilometers (16.5 miles) at its widest point and possessing a heavily cratered surface.
-Observations of the moon's position over the past century suggest that tidal forces from Mars are slowly pulling Phobos towards it.
-If so, the moon may collide with Mars in the very distant future
+Observations of the moon’s position over the past century suggest that tidal forces from Mars are slowly pulling Phobos towards it.
+If so, the moon may collide with Mars in the very distant future.
+This image is an anaglyph.
+Viewing of 3-D anaglyphs requires red-blue 3-D glasses.

 Image Number: WEB13076-2013